vikram-pudi/DiscloseNet/README.md

 http://web2py.com/book

-Once web2py is hosted, this application may be extracted into the web2py/applications directory as a folder named 'publications' (for e.g.).
-Then go into publications/models directory and edit config.py to configure it for your organization/institute.
+Once web2py is hosted, this application may be extracted into the web2py/applications as a sub-folder named 'publications' (for e.g.).
+Then go into publications/models and edit config.py to configure it for your organization/institute.

 Then, start web2py and access your website at: http://[your_web2py_server]/publications